celery/celery/docs/userguide/tasks.rst

 Task execution resulted in failure.

-:metadata: `result` contains the exception occurred, and `traceback`
+:meta-data: `result` contains the exception occurred, and `traceback`
             contains the backtrace of the stack at the point when the exception was raised.
 :propagates: Yes

 .. state:: RETRY